supermellowcats/supermellowcats.github.io/posts/datascience/_posts/2022-04-07-Deployable-Dagster-MVP.md

 2. **Edit 2 crucial lines to point to the correct filepaths.**

     **Step 2A:** `.example_envrc` is a file containing environment variables.
 Some of these, like the AWS and Snowflake credentials are for illustratory purposes.
-Dagster requires that you set `DAGSTER_HOME` as the full path to the `dagster-mvp/dagster-exec` directory
+Dagster requires that you set `DAGSTER_HOME` path to your local `dagster-mvp/dagster-exec` directory

     ```bash
     export DAGSTER_HOME="/path/to/dagster-mvp/dagster-exec"
     ```

-    Once you have done this, type in your Terminal:
+    Once you have done this, activate the environment variables by running:

     ```bash
     source .example_envrc